est31/minetest-mapper-cpp/README.rst

     * In the directory of the world being mapped

+    * In the directory two levels up from the directory of the world being mapped, provided that directory contains a file 'minetest.conf'

     * In the user's private directory ($HOME/.minetest)

     * For compatibility, in the current directory as a last resort.